 Forest land in the village is de jure owned by the state, but de facto an open access area due to a lack of boundary demarcation, management or enforcement.
 This access extends to the concept that even famers from other villages may make use of unclaimed land or resources.
-Fifteen families have no farm land, while ten face hunger between August and September.
+Fifteen families have no farm land, while ten suffer from food shortages between August and September.